 Those living, working, and learning in urban environments can still take advantage of nature’s natural focus-enhancing effects.
 Several studies have shown that indoor plants can help improve cognitive performance.
 Researchers in Australia also found that placing indoor plants in classrooms may influence academic performance.

-Using Nature in Psychotherapy Help Patients Relax?
+Can Using Nature in Psychotherapy Help Patients Relax?

-Nature appears to have a very beneficial effect on our mood, outlook and anxiety levels.
+Nature appears to have a very beneficial effect on our mood, outlook, and anxiety levels.
 Could these same benefits extend psychotherapy?

 Researchers have speculated that counseling, when performed in a natural setting, may offer some advantages over in-office counseling sessions.
 Talking in an organic environment can help to reduce the pressure and anxiety of a traditional office setting.